 \section{Introduction}

 The term structure of interest rates -- summarized in the form of the yield or forward curve -- is one of the most fundamental economic indicators.
 Its shape encodes important information on the preferences for short- vs. long-term investments, the desire for liquidity and on expectations of central bank decisions and the general economic outlook.
-It is therefore a natural question -- to be asked of any mathematical model of the term structure -- which shapes of yield and forward curves the model is able to (re-)produce.
-Already in \cite{vasicek1977equilibrium} a paragraph is dedicated to this question, with Vasicek concluding that \normal{} (increasing), \inverse{} (decreasing) and \humped{} (endowed with a single maximum) shapes can be attained in his single-factor model.
-The same classification of shapes has been shown to hold in the Cox-Ingersoll-Ross model and furthermore in all one-dimensional affine term structure models (including short-rate models with jumps), see \cite[Eq.~(26)f]{cox1985theory}, \cite{keller-ressel2008yield, keller-ressel2018correction}.\\ It is also well-known, that in the Hull-White extended Vasicek model \cite{hull1990pricing} \emph{any} initial term structure can be perfectly fitted and therefore that any shape of the term structure can be reproduced at the time of calibration.
-However, as time progresses, this initial shape will disappear and -- due to ergodicity effects -- the model will behave closer and closer to a Vasicek model with time-homogeneous coefficients.
+It is therefore a natural question, which shapes of yield and forward curves a given mathematical model of interest rates is able to (re-)produce.
+Already in \cite{vasicek1977equilibrium} a paragraph is dedicated to this question, with Vasicek concluding that normal (increasing), inverse (decreasing) and humped (endowed with a single maximum) shapes can be attained in his single-factor model.
+The same classification of shapes has been shown to hold in the Cox-Ingersoll-Ross model and furthermore in all one-dimensional affine term structure models (including short-rate models with jumps), see \cite[Eq.~(26)f]{cox1985theory}, \cite{keller-ressel2008yield, keller-ressel2018correction}.\\ For time-homogeneous \emph{multi-factor} models (such as the affine term structure models of \cite{dai2000specification}) there seems to be very little systematic knowledge on attainable term structure shapes.
+A notable exception is \cite{diez2019yield}, where it has been shown that the two-factor Vasicek model can also produce dipped curves, but without giving a complete enumeration of all other attainable shapes.\\ For time-inhomogeneous models, such as the Hull-White extended Vasicek model \cite{hull1990pricing}, it is well-known that \emph{any} initial term structure can be perfectly fitted and therefore that any shape of the term structure can be reproduced at the time of calibration.
+However, as time progresses, this initial shape will disappear and -- due to ergodicity effects -- the model will behave more and more like a time-homogeneous model.